Logan-Gunnin/Group-8-CYBR-7910-Capstone-Project/README.md

 Data science project for EverythingOrganic

 To use App must have excel files in the same folder as the .py code then run the code.

+You must have all the libaries installed that are imported at the top of the code.

 It should have access to each of the 5 files.
 It might be slow on startup as it generates the map and graphs for the data.